ChamiLamelas/Music_Tab_Project/README.md

 **Notes:**

-* This should only be done if there is no extra text in the input tab file, otherwise errors could occur in file reading.
+* If you set HAS_EXTRA to "false" and there is extra text in the input file, then errors could occur in the file reading.
 * Lines that are made up entirely of whitespace do not count as "extra" text.
-* To see the discussion of extra text at the end of string lines, go to [Creating String Lines](#creating-string-lines).
+* To see the discussion of extra text at the beginning or end of string lines, go to [Creating String Lines](#creating-string-lines).
 * There *cannot* be extra text in timing lines.
+That is, text that does not appear in the timing legend (see section [Creating a Timing Legend](#creating-a-timing-legend)).

 ### Creating a Playing Legend

 It is common for tabs to provide specifications within the string lines of how to play notes (to bend, hammer-on, pull-off, etc.) using a legend.
-In the tab-reading program, string lines need to have a specific definition in order to be identified by the program as explained in the section above [Preparing an Input Tab File](#preparing-an-input-tab-file).
-The legend configuration option as explained in the example below can be used to allow other characters to occur in string lines besides the ones listed explicitly in rule no. 1 in *Preparing an Input Tab File*.
+The legend configuration option as explained in the example below can be used to allow other characters to occur in string lines besides the ones listed explicitly in rule **(1)** in [Preparing an Input Tab File](#preparing-an-input-tab-file).

 **Example:** Suppose I have a tab with the following legend.